Autonomous and Distributed Synchronization and Restoration of an Islanded Network of Microgrids: Simulation Results

 \subsection{Simulation Results}

 Fig. \ref{Fig. 6} shows the simulation results in terms of active power, frequency, reactive power, voltage and phase respectively.
 At $t = 0$ sec, we simulate a simplified black start operation, where each MG is islanded and each IBR performs a soft-start process ramping $V^*$ from $0$ V to $480\frac{\sqrt{2}}{\sqrt{3}}$ V within $0.5$ seconds.
 Decentralized frequency and voltage regulation is performed at the secondary level, to regulate the frequency and voltage around their setpoint values $f^*$ and $V^*$.
 Additionally, the power setpoint values $P^*$ and $Q^*$ are fixed to be the respective islanded MG served load.
-Due to the parameter limits defined in Table \ref{Table 1}, frequency and voltage regulation occur within a couple of seconds, and phase synchronization occurs last.
+Due to the parameter limits defined in Table \ref{Table 1}, phase and voltage regulation occur within a couple of seconds, and frequency synchronization occurs last.

-At $t = 6$ sec, each IBR's local synchronization conditions signal $IBR_{SYNC,LOCAL,i}$, and consequently every $IBR_{SYNC,i}$ signal value becomes 1, triggering breaker closures across the NMG. $P^*$ and $Q^*$ become the respective average of the sum of every islanded IBR's setpoint, which can be determined by the operator at the tertiary level beforehand, or shared and computed among IBRs.
-Following transients for approximately 2-3 seconds, each IBR outputs an equal amount of active power while regulating the frequency to $60$ Hz.
-Also, for $\xi = 0.1$, there is a tradeoff between voltage regulation (within $\pm5\%$ of $V^*$ at steady state) and reactive power regulation.
+At $t = 3$ sec, each IBR's local synchronization conditions signal $IBR_{SYNC,LOCAL,i}$, and consequently every $IBR_{SYNC,i}$ signal value becomes 1, triggering breaker closures across the NMG. $P^*$ and $Q^*$ become the respective average of the sum of every islanded IBR's setpoint, which can be determined by the operator at the tertiary level beforehand, or shared and computed among IBRs using their rated apparent power $S_{rated,i}$ and participation factor $\alpha_i = \frac{S_{rated,i}}{\sum_{i=1}^NS_{rated,i}}$.
+Following transients for approximately 1 second, each IBR outputs an equal amount of active power while regulating the frequency to $60$ Hz.
+Also, for $\xi = 0.05$, there is a tradeoff between voltage regulation (within $\pm5\%$ of $V^*$ at steady state) and reactive power regulation.
 We note that without DAPI control, reactive power circulation occurs following the NMG connection process.